 What I can say is that as a result of the extensive research I did for this post, I’ve come off of sertraline - and feeling better than ever! 😀

-How to overcome health anxiety (with or without the aid of medication)
+How to overcome health anxiety (with or without medication)

 Prescription medications, such as antidepressants, are neither a quick fix nor a permanent solution for those challenged by health anxiety.

 Settling for incomplete symptom-relief, partially (or fully) offset by a lifetime of costs, risks and side effects, is not the best option available to you.

 Your best option is achieving a complete, lasting recovery with a holistic recovery plan that integrates your doctor's advice with intensive psychotherapy - including Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT) - and a systematic plan to reduce or eliminate health anxiety risk factors in all areas of your life: Career, diet, exercise, environment, leisure, mindfulness, physiology, relationships and more.